Department of Nutrition and Food Sciences

 *TUCKER, WESLEY, Assistant Professor of Nutrition and Food Sciences, B.S., North Carolina State University; M.S., Arizona State University; , Arizona State University

-*WARREN, CYNTHIA A., Associate Professor of Nutrition and Food Sciences, B.S., Texas A&M University; M.S., Texas A&M University; Ph.D., Texas A&M University
+*WARREN, CYNTHIA A., Professor of Nutrition and Food Sciences, B.S., Texas A&M University; M.S., Texas A&M University; Ph.D., Texas A&M University

 Courses